canonical/craft-parts/docs/explanation/parts.rst

 the type of source to be processed.

-Where the type of the source information cannot be automatically determined, the ``source-type`` property is used to explicitly specify the source format.
+Where the type of the source information cannot be automatically determined, the :ref:`source_type` property is used to explicitly specify the source format.
 This influences the way in which the source code or data is processed.
 A list of supported formats can be found in the :mod:`craft_parts.sources` file.
 These include repository types, such as ``git``, archive formats such as ``zip``, and ``local`` for files in the local file system.

-If the source type represents a file, the ``source-checksum`` property can be used to provide a checksum value to be compared against the checksum of the downloaded file.
+If the source type represents a file, the :ref:`source_checksum` property can be used to provide a checksum value to be compared against the checksum of the downloaded file.

 Parts with source types that describe repositories can also use additional properties to accurately specify where source code is found.
+The :ref:`source_branch`, :ref:`source_commit` and :ref:`source_tag`
-The ``source-branch``, ``source-commit`` and ``source-tag`` properties allow sources to be obtained from a specific branch, commit or tag.
+properties allow sources to be obtained from a specific branch, commit or tag.

-Since some repositories can contain large amounts of data, the ``source-depth`` property can be used to specify the number of commits in a repository's history that should be fetched instead of the complete history.
+Since some repositories can contain large amounts of data, the :ref:`source_depth` property can be used to specify the number of commits in a repository's history that should be fetched instead of the complete history.
-For repositories that use submodules, the ``source-submodules`` property can be used to selectively fetch only those submodules that are needed.
+For repositories that use submodules, the :ref:`source_submodules` property can be used to fetch only those submodules that are needed.

-The ``source-subdir`` property specifies the subdirectory in the unpacked sources where builds will occur. **Note:** This property restricts the build to the subdirectory specified, preventing access to files in the parent directory and elsewhere in the file system directory structure.
+The :ref:`source_subdir` property specifies the subdirectory in the unpacked sources where builds will occur. **Note:** This property restricts the build to the subdirectory specified, preventing access to files in the parent directory and elsewhere in the file system directory structure.